-Cameron Bloch, a graduate of Princeton University, enjoyed a rich career at The Associated Press as a photographer, reporter, writer and photo editor.
-He has exhibited his photographs at galleries including the University of Louisville’s J.B.
+Cameron Bloch enjoyed a rich career at The Associated Press as a photographer, reporter, writer and photo editor.
+He has exhibited photographs at various venues including the University of Louisville’s J.B.
 Speed Museum, Yale University’s Sterling Memorial Library, the Modernage and CPW25 galleries in New York, and Canio’s Book Store in Sag Harbor.
-Newspapers and magazines world wide, including the New York Times, The Washington Post, People and many dailies across America, have published his news and feature photos.
+Newspapers and magazines world wide, including the New York Times, The Washington Post, People, Seventeen and many dailies across America, have published his news and feature photos.

 Thoughts about myself and this site:

 "My delight in the still photograph and good stories remains as strong as ever.
-I hope this Web site can become a fine place to display my photographs and a home for discussion and interaction with others about photography and the telling of stories."
+I expect this Web site to become a fine place to display my photographs and a home for discussion and interaction with others about photography and the telling of stories."